Mexican-American literature: Chicano movement and literature

 The literature on Chicano history can be found in Occupied America, by Rodolfo Acuña, which offers an alternative perspective of history from the Chicano point of view.

-Con Safos Literary Magazine was the first independent Chicano Literary journal and published in Los Angeles in the 60's and 70's.
+Con Safos Magazine is an independent Chicano literary journal first published in Los Angeles between 1968 and 1972, and then revived in 1995.

 Historically, literature has faced gender gaps, and Chicano literature is no exception, with more male writers recorded than women.
 "Machismo", a sense of overt masculinity, is often cited as part of the reason that Chicana voices have historically been silenced.
 During El Movimiento, in which Chicanos were fighting for social and civil rights in the United States, several Chicana writers began to write, forming an important part of the movement.

 The contributions of feminists such as Gloria Anzaldúa and Cherríe Moraga have been particularly pronounced over the past couple of decades.
 Anzaldúa, in particular, brought more attention to view the topic of the border in ways beyond the physical.
 Her focus primarily dealt with sexual and cultural oppression, while Moraga made significant contributions to addressing queer and lesbian identities among Chicano/a people.